T. J. Williams (basketball)

-T. J. Williams (born October 26, 1994) is an American basketball player who last played for Gießen 46ers of the Basketball Bundesliga.
+T. J. Williams (born October 26, 1994) is an American former basketball player who last played for Gießen 46ers of the Basketball Bundesliga.
 He played in college for Northeastern University before playing professionally in the NBA G League, Puerto Rico, Belgium and Israel.

 College career

 For his first three years at Northeastern, he played a supporting role behind Quincy Ford and David Walker.
 In his senior year, he was named CAA Player of the Year.
 Williams led the conference in scoring at 21.6 points per game and was second in Division I in minutes per game with 38.1.
 He had a career-high 33 points against CAA regular-season champ UNC-Wilmington on February 16.

 Professional career

 Greensboro Swarm (2017–2018)

 After going undrafted in the 2017 NBA draft, Williams was signed by the Charlotte Hornets to their training camp roster on August 2, 2017, but was released on October 13 as one of the team's final preseason roster cuts.
 Ten days later, he signed with the Greensboro Swarm of the NBA G League as an affiliate player, playing in 37 games and averaging 8.8 points, 2.5 rebounds and 2.8 assists in 19.2 minutes.